fastly/terraform-provider-fastly/website/docs/r/service_dictionary_items_v1.html.markdown

 # fastly_service_dictionary_items_v1

-Provides a map of Fastly dictionary items that can be applied to a service.
+Defines a map of Fastly dictionary items that can be used to populate a service dictionary.

 This resource will populate a dictionary with the items and will track their state.
 Dictionary items can also be added through the Fastly API or UI, but will be removed from Fastly if Terraform detects a difference in the remote state.